We are searching for

 Destination Charge and MSRP

 The destination charge is the buyer's part of the cost incurred by delivering a vehicle to a dealership.
 Transporting the car from its manufacturer or assembly plant costs money, and you will share that equally with the dealer.
-This will be listed separately from the manufacturer's suggested retail price.
+This will be listed separately on the Monroney label from the manufacturer's suggested retail price.

 The manufacturer's suggested retail price, or MSRP, is the cost assigned by the manufacturer to the car.
 The MSRP is what manufacturers recommend dealers sell the vehicle for, but some dealers will charge more or less depending on incentives, discounts, equipment, and other factors.
 For example, if the car model in question is in high demand, dealers will charge extra to balance that supply and demand.